qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: Cluster Inventory API
+# KEP-4322: Cluster Inventory API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good